 We exist to solve the world’s most challenging problems in networking technology.
 We bring simplicity to networking with products, solutions, and services that connect the world.

 A company of innovators, we believe that creating simplicity through engineering is the highest form of innovation.
-From our first release, the ground-breaking M40 router, to today’s end-to-end advancements in network security, automation, performance, and scale, our drive to move beyond the constraints of complexity has expanded the reach of networks everywhere.
+From our first release, the ground-breaking M40 router, to today’s end-to-end advancements in network security, automation, performance, and scale, our drive to move beyond complexity constraints has expanded the reach of networks everywhere.
 We’ve enabled our customers to connect to everything and empower everyone in ways that have changed the world.

-In the profusion of new technologies such as IoT, big data, and multicolored, complexity is the new hard problem.
+In the profusion of new technologies such as IoT, big data, and multicoloured, complexity is the new hard problem.
 And complexity is on the wrong side of progress.
 With the strength of our resolve, we’ll champion the evolution of the cloud and once again change the world.

-The company’s first product, the revolutionary M40 router, which shipped in September of 1998, did just that.
+The company’s first product, the revolutionary M40 router, which shipped in September 1998, did just that.
 The M40 far surpassed all other routers on the market and established Juniper’s position as an innovative and serious player in the hardware market.

 Developing the M40 was a major undertaking that required two years of research and work.
-During that time, to keep venture capitalists and customers happy, Juniper Networks developed what would later become its major differentiator and the basis for all future innovations Junos Platform.
+During that time, to keep venture capitalists and customers happy, Juniper Networks developed what would later become its major differentiator and the basis for all future innovations in the Junos Platform.